How Luxury Brands Are Rebuilding CRM With AI

 Phase two added intelligence.
 Recommendations, segmentation, predictive models layered on top of the same data.
 The system suggested actions.
 Humans decided whether to take them.
 Kering’s Luce clienteling AI, which lifted average order values by 15–20% across Gucci and other maisons (Kering internal data, reported in BoF), is phase two.

 Phase three is what Kering described in Florence: agents.
-Autonomous systems that take actions on behalf of the brand — scheduling follow-ups, adjusting recommendations based on real-time behaviour, triggering personalised outreach based on signals rather than campaigns — without waiting for a human to initiate each step.
+Autonomous systems that would take actions on behalf of the brand — scheduling follow-ups, adjusting recommendations, triggering outreach — without waiting for a human to initiate each step.
+No luxury group has fully deployed this yet.
+Kering is the first to tell investors it is building toward it.

 Who Is Already Moving